Skip to content

 What Defines the Style

-Contemporary stands often feature handle-less "push-to-open" doors, high-gloss lacquered finishes, and seamless surfaces.
+Contemporary stands often feature handle-less doors, high-gloss finishes, and seamless surfaces that reflect modern architectural trends.

 Why This Style Works: Light Reflectance Value (LRV)

-High-gloss surfaces (especially in white) act as passive light tools.
+High-gloss surfaces act as passive light tools.
 By bouncing ambient light around the room, they offset their own physical footprint.
-This style is also the ultimate solution for Visual De-cluttering, as it utilizes concealed rear panels for Advanced Cable Management.
+This style is also excellent for Visual De-cluttering, as it typically utilizes concealed panels for advanced cable management, adhering to Lighting Logic principles.

 Best Use Cases

-• Modern Interiors: For a "monolith" look where the furniture recedes into the background.
+• Modern Interiors: For a look where the furniture recedes into the background architecture.

-• Low-Light Rooms: Helps brighten corners that don't receive direct sunlight.
+• Low-Light Rooms: Helps brighten areas that don't receive direct sunlight.

-Once size and layout considerations—Width, Height, and Depth—are addressed, use this table to align style with your goal:
+Once size and layout considerations are addressed, use this table to align style with your goal:

-Make Room Feel Larger Mid-Century Modern Tapered legs maximize floor visibility.
+Make Room Feel Larger Mid-Century Modern Maximizes floor visibility.

-Anchor Large Space Rustic / Farmhouse High visual mass and structural safety.
+Anchor Large Space Rustic / Farmhouse Provides structural integrity and safety.

 Final Thoughts: Style Should Support the Room